Generic Name: clofarabine (kloe FAR a been)

 Clofarabine is injected into a vein through an IV.
 A healthcare provider will give you this injection.

-Clofarabine is usually given daily for 5 days in a row during one or more treatment cycles.
+Clofarabine is usually given daily for 5 days in a row during one or more 1-month treatment cycles.
 Your doctor will determine how many treatment cycles you will receive and how often.